NathanielKBlan/LegendaryProject/Script.md

 People came in and out of the buildings of brick in minutes, with wet clothes, cold air, dripping hair and plastic umbrellas.
 Thermostat working unstopped, fan heater merrily blasted Kenny G.

 Inevitably, you were walking in this rain.
-"It's not a big deal," you told yourself.
+"It's no big deal," you told yourself.
 Just picking up mails for the department office.
 A month of working this far seems merely to be a misuse of life.
-All you did was
+You sowed the seed of pitcher plants into the ground, they grew fast,